 Our program is timed to coincide with peak bird migration and species diversity.
-Explore the vast refuge and surrounding areas, including the east side of Steens Mountain and the Alvord Desert, on daily field excursions led by experienced naturalists from Audubon Society of Portland.
+Explore the vast refuge and surrounding areas, including the east side of Steens Mountain and the Alvord Desert, on daily field excursions led by experienced naturalists from Portland Audubon.
 Be prepared for some wondrous sights, chilly nights and lots of birds.
 The elevation is about 4000 feet, and the snow-capped Steens Mountain looms on our horizon the entire time.

-- Trip Leader: Candace Larson and Tara Lemezis
+- Trip leaders: Candace Larson and Tara Lemezis

 - Single supplement: $200